Crementif/UntitledSandGame/README.md

  1. Download Tank Trap
     a.
 Download the game from the Homebrew App Store
     b.
 Download the latest **.zip version** from the [releases page](https://github.com/Crementif/UntitledSandGame/release) and extract it to the root of the SD card
- 2. [Install CafeGLSL](https://github.com/Exzap/CafeGLSL) by following its installation instructions
- 3. Launch Tank Trap from your home screen.
+ 2. Launch Tank Trap from your home screen or homebrew launcher.

 #### For Cemu (2.0 only!):
  1. Download the latest **.wua version** from the [releases page](https://github.com/Crementif/UntitledSandGame/release) and move it to your PC's Wii U games folder
- 2. [Install CafeGLSL](https://github.com/Exzap/CafeGLSL) by following its installation instructions
- 3. Refresh Cemu's game list and it should appear!
+ 2. Refresh Cemu's game list and it should appear!
 You can also load the .wua file file through the File->Load File menu option

 ## How To Play
  - Use the left stick to move your tank